UNOFFICIAL

 The Junkyard Dogs recovered the

-array, and with little need for a purely defensive ship, the raider group converted
+with little need for a purely defensive ship, the raider group converted the

 cannons. |